bertearazvan/chemical_industry/README.md

    - Create a database for the current project by running `CREATE DATABASE yourDBname;`
    - run `exit;`
 3. Navigate to /server/config and create a file called "db_credentials.js" and follow the template from the "db_credentials_template.js" by inserting the previously set database name, your username and password.
-4. Navigate to /server and run `npm install`.
+4. Navigate to back /server and run `npm install`.
-5. After everything is installed, make sure you are in /server and run the following commands:
+5. After everything is installed, make sure you are in /server folder and run the following commands:
    - Migrations: `npm run m:latest` or if you want to rollback the migrations `npm run m:rollback`
    - Seeds: `npm run s:run`
 6. After everything is done you can run `npm run start-dev` in order to start the development server.
 You should see in console something similar to `Server is listening on port 9090 ...`